Have you ever wondered how to get the perfect candid street photo? Spend a few hours with a Leica teacher that will change your life as a photographer

 Learn from the best and make the most out of your gear… book your New York street photo tour today.

-night sessions and small group sessions are available upon special request
+small group sessions are available upon special request

 publications & featured work

 Street Photography Now, Thames&Hudson, UK